Hasin02/ancient-dna-analysis/README.md

 ```
 Click Create API key and copy it

-🔐 Set the API Key in Terminal (PowerShell)
+🔐 Set the API Key in Terminal (PowerShell) same Virtual env

 ```
 $env:GOOGLE_API_KEY="your_api_key_here"